 IBSA predates BRICS, and there are substantial differences between their central priorities.
 BRICS's central priority is economic integration while IBSA's central focus is development, political coordination, and comprehensive integration of its members (achieved through a broader framework which extends beyond the government mechanisms to various civil society, people-to-people processes).
 It has a legitimate image through its profile as a development partner of the LDCs, providing cooperative exchanges on best practices.
 IBSA is "a voice for democratic values from the Global South" (CHRI 2013), 31 with a consolidated and homogeneous position in terms of development, democracy, and global governance reforms issues, and has a cohesive personality of its own.
-BRICS is a coalition concerning matters of "hard power" while IBSA is a coalition concerning matters of "soft power" (Arruda and Slings by 2014, p.3).32
+BRICS is a coalition concerning matters of "hard power" while IBSA is a coalition concerning matters of "soft power" (Arruda and Slings by 2014, p.3).

-3.2 SSE as an opportunity to fostering IBSA countries
+3.2 SSE as an opportunity to foster IBSA countries

 There is far more to IBSA than just trade and investment.
-One of the founding objectives of the IBSA Dialogue Forum, apart from the promotion of trade and investment opportunities, is "[t]o promote international poverty alleviation and social development programmes" and the Forum seeks to complement each others' competitive strengths into collective synergies towards a new and more "inclusive sustainable development in pursuit of the wellbeing of their people".
-At their 5th Summit (2011), the IBSA leaders further affirmed that "eradicating poverty continues to be the greatest global challenge facing the world today," and "stressed the need to strengthen social policies and to fight poverty, unemployment and hunger" as "a relevant priority in the context of an increasingly globalized world".
+One of the founding objectives of the IBSA Dialogue Forum, apart from the promotion of trade and investment opportunities, is "[t]o promote international poverty alleviation and social development programmes" 33 and the Forum seeks to complement each others' competitive strengths into collective synergies towards a new and more "inclusive sustainable development in pursuit of the wellbeing of their people".
+34 At their 5th Summit (2011), the IBSA leaders further affirmed that "eradicating poverty continues to be the greatest global challenge facing the world today," and "stressed the need to strengthen social policies and to fight poverty, unemployment and hunger" as "a relevant priority in the context of an increasingly globalized world".
 They reaffirmed their commitment to the implementation of the MDGs and the objective of making the Right to Development a reality for everyone.

 In the context of the neo-liberal economic policies, with their emphasis on market-led, export-oriented growth and capital accumulation, and especially since the recent global economic crisis, the problems of poverty and unemployment have worsened damaging the lives of people, eroding cohesive communities and thwarting the SDGs.
 Development is not about more growth, market, and trade.
 It is about building better lives and resilient communities in a sustainable way against the shocks, risks and crises (economic, environmental, and social) inherent in the system of capitalist growth.
-Corporate-driven globalization has caused a negative impact on the labour market in a large number of countries (and sectors), which face major challenges of income inequality, continuing high levels of unemployment and poverty, the vulnerability of economies to external
+Corporate-driven globalization has caused a negative impact on the labour market in a large number of countries (and sectors), which face major challenges of income inequality, continuing high levels of unemployment and poverty, the vulnerability of economies to external shocks, and the growth of both unprotected work and the informal economy.
+The Social and Solidarity Economy (SSE) is an emerging response to reclaim the market for social ends.
+In other words, the SSE articulates an economy that brings social content and moral purpose, environmental focus and democratic character to capital (Dash 2014).35